+In autumn, I love collecting leaves for leaf mould.
 Near our house, we have two beautiful big maple trees that show off their colourful beauty come autumn time.
 They dump a huge amount of orange, red and yellow leaves that cover the grass in a thick blanket.
-It seems such a waste to just let them decompose all over the place without getting any benefits.

 Even if your street has no deciduous trees on it, I’m sure somewhere close to you at least, there is a bounty of fallen leaves.
 Make the most of what nature is offering, turn those leaves into the magic that is leaf mould!

 It’s fantastic for your garden for moisture retention, as a soil conditioner and ensures your soil doesn’t leach nutrients.
 It also contains a massive amount of minerals and provides nutrients to all the beneficial microbes you want in your garden.

 Leaf mould can be used to enrich your pre-existing garden beds, just add it to the top of your soil or mix it in with compost.
 It can be used as a mulch around your plants to help with water retention.
 It can also be used in a homemade seed-raising mix.

 Leaf mould is so easy to make BUT it takes a long time to make so it’s not just a matter of scooping up the decomposing leaves on the grass and chucking those in your garden.
 The leaf mould you make today won’t be ready until at least autumn next year.

 Certain leaves such as those from oak or birch trees take a lot longer to break down than others, such as maple.
 The thicker, longer-taking leaves are great in a leaf mould pile, where they can take their time to break down.